Cognitive Architectures for Language Agents: Introduction

 In order to establish a conceptual framework organizing these efforts, we draw parallels with two ideas from the history of computing and artificial intelligence (AI): {\em production systems} and {\em cognitive architectures}.
 Production systems generate a set of outcomes by iteratively applying rules~\citep{newell1972human}.
 They originated as string manipulation systems -- an analog of the problem that LLMs solve -- and were subsequently adopted by the AI community to define systems capable of complex, hierarchically structured behaviors~\citep{newell1989symbolic}.
 To do so, they were incorporated into cognitive architectures that specified control flow for selecting, applying, and even generating new productions~\citep{laird1987soar, laird2022, kotseruba202040}.
 We suggest a meaningful analogy between production systems and LLMs: just as productions indicate possible ways to modify strings, LLMs define a distribution over changes or additions to text.
 This further suggests that controls from cognitive architectures used with production systems might be equally applicable to transform LLMs into language agents.

-Thus, we propose \textbf{Co}gnitive \textbf{A}rchitectures for \textbf{L}anguage \textbf{A}gents (CoALA), a conceptual framework to understand existing language agents and help develop new ones.
+Thus, we propose \textbf{Co}gnitive \textbf{A}rchitectures for \textbf{L}anguage \textbf{A}gents (CoALA), a conceptual framework to characterize and design general purpose language agents.
 CoALA organizes agents along three key dimensions: their \textit{information storage} (divided into working and long-term memories); their \textit{action space} (divided into internal and external actions); and their \textit{decision-making procedure} (which is structured as an interactive loop with planning and execution).
-Through these three concepts (memory, action, and decision-making), we show CoALA can neatly express a large body of diverse agents and identify underexplored directions.
+Through these three concepts (memory, action, and decision-making), we show CoALA can neatly express a large body of existing agents and identify underexplored directions to develop new ones.
 Notably, while several recent papers propose conceptual architectures for general intelligence~\citep{lecun2022path, mcclelland2019extending} or empirically survey language models and agents~\citep{mialon2023augmented, weng2023prompt, wang2023survey}, this paper combines elements of both: we propose a theoretical framework \emph{and} use it to organize diverse empirical work.
 This grounds our theory to existing practices and allows us to identify both short-term and long-term directions for future work.

 The plan for the rest of the paper is as follows.
-Section~\ref{sec:background} introduces production systems and cognitive architectures, and Section~\ref{sec:analogy} outlines their parallels with LLMs and language agents.
-Section~\ref{sec:coala} introduces the CoALA framework, and surveys and organizes diverse language agents accordingly.
+We first introduce production systems and cognitive architectures (Section~\ref{sec:background}) and show how these recent developments in LLMs and language agents recapitulate these historical ideas (Section~\ref{sec:analogy}).
+Motivated by these parallels, Section~\ref{sec:coala} introduces the CoALA framework and uses it to survey existing language agents.
 Section~\ref{sec:cases} provides a deeper case study of several prominent agents.
 Section~\ref{sec:directions} suggests actionable steps to construct future language agents, while Section~\ref{sec:questions} highlights open questions in the broader arc of cognitive science and AI.
 Finally, Section~\ref{sec:conclusion} concludes.
 Readers interested in applied agent design may prioritize Sections 4-6.